Whale season is here.Book a Whale Cruise

 Sustainable Tourism

 Eco-friendly practices go hand-in-hand with sustainability.
-There are limited resources on the earth and is is our duty to be good stewards of these resources.
+There are limited resources on the earth and it is our duty to be good stewards of these resources.
 When taking steps to help our environment (recycling properly, choosing renewable energy sources) we aid in preserving these precious resources, and making our whole planet more sustainable.

 Eco-friendly practices are a big part of ecotourism.
 It is easy for busy tourism providers and popular attractions to choose conventional waste systems or to make their decisions based on profits rather than the environment.
 But conversely, those tourism businesses and organisations dedicated to being eco-friendly adopt smart practices.
 These may included proper waste management, use of alternative fuels or energy sources, and even restrictions on access to certain sensitive areas.
 All of these steps help conserve resources, and help natural areas to stay natural and unpolluted: better for wildlife, for humans, and for the earth.